danuker/priorities/README.md

 Feel free to submit pull requests or suggestions!

 ## Installing

-You need to have Pygame working:
+The project requires Python 3 and PyGame.

+To install PyGame:
-`pip install pygame`
+* On Windows, after installing Python 3: `pip install pygame`
+* On Debian: `python3 -m pip install pygame`

 ## Screenshots